 Capsules or powder?

-Since we have unfortunately forgotten the classic – mix it in a glass of water and drink it – we now have to come up with an alternative.
-Sometimes you just have to take one step back in order to be able to take two steps forward.
-Let's think back to childhood.
-What was grandma's trick 17 back then when she made freshly squeezed fruit juice for us?
+Now that we can unfortunately forget the classic - mix it in a glass of water and drink it - we have to come up with an alternative.
+Sometimes you just have to take a step back to be able to take two steps forward.
+Let's think back to childhood.What was Grandma's trick 17 when she made freshly squeezed fruit juice for us?
 Add a drop of oil so that the fat-soluble vitamin A from the carrots can be easily absorbed!
-Eureka, now we can copy some of this tried and tested wisdom: So simply mix the pure resveratrol powder with a tablespoon of oil of your choice - we recommend olive oil (or MCT oil) - and put it in your mouth!
+Eureka, now we can learn a little from this tried and tested wisdom: Simply mix the pure resveratrol powder with a tablespoon of oil of your choice - we recommend olive oil (or MCT oil) - and put it in your mouth!
 We like to mix everything directly on the spoon and use a teaspoon or a cake fork to stir.
 The taste is slightly sour, but not unpleasant.
 The fine powder has a yellowish shimmer and the smell of berries and grapes underlines its natural origin.

-How much resveratrol to take?
+How much resveratrol should you take?

-Which Resveratrol?
+Which resveratrol?

 - Veri-te™ Resveratrol from MoleQlar